isomerpages/sndgo-corp/media-hub/smart-nation-archives/_posts/2021-04-02-post-smart-city-governments-20202021.md

 date: 2021-04-02
 permalink: /media-hub/smart-nation-archives/smart-city-governments-2021
 ---
-# Climbing to the Top Spot
+# Climbing to the Top

-[Eden Strategy Institute](https://www.edenstrategyinstitute.com/) and ONG&ONG have put together a biennial study that ranks Smart City Governments across the world.
+[Eden Strategy Institute](https://www.edenstrategyinstitute.com/) and ONG&amp;ONG have put together a biennial study that ranks Smart City Governments across the world.
 The study focuses on the role of city governments and how they drive their smart city initiatives.

 In this 2nd edition, Singapore has taken the top honours out of over 230 cities that were evaluated by Eden Strategy Institute.
 Seoul and London took the 2nd and 3rd spots respectively with the third Asian city – Shanghai – in the Top 10 at 8th spot.